 - Hoarseness in voice

-Lying down immediately after eating may make symptoms worse.
-For some people, the symptoms are worse during the night.
+Symptoms of GERD tend to be worse at night especially when lying down immediately after eating.
 People who experience the symptoms of GERD during the night may find relief by elevating their head while sleeping and avoiding meals before bed.

 Diagnosis of GERD is done at the hospital.
 When you have any of the symptoms above, it is important that you see your physician to properly check you to know what is really going on.

 Your doctor will use the symptoms you complain of and carry out some physical examination on you.
 He may also request that you do some lab tests or other forms of investigation to properly diagnose whether your symptoms are due to GERD or other similar health conditions.